da380/NumericConcepts/README.md

 ## Acknowledgements

-The CMake files within this project are based on the templated provided by https://github.com/pr0g/cmake-examples.git
+The CMake files within this project are based on the examples provided in https://github.com/pr0g/cmake-examples.git